michaelnetbiz/soup-heads/content/privacy/index.md

 PLEASE READ THIS SUBSCRIPTION AGREEMENT (“SUBSCRIBER AGREEMENT”, “AGREEMENT”, OR “TERMS OF USE”) CAREFULLY BEFORE PURCHASING ANY SERVICES OR MEDIA PACKAGES FROM MICHAELNET.
 THIS AGREEMENT WILL GOVERN YOUR USE OF MICHAELNET'S SERVICES AND MEDIA PACKAGES.

-You hereby acknowledge that you agree to this Subscriber Agreement by clicking “I Agree & I also Continue” (or any other industry standard mechanisms during the registration process) and thus ratify your agreement when you purchase any aspect of Michaelnet’s services.
-If you do not agree to this Subscriber Agreement, you should not purchase any of Michaelnet’s services or media packages.
+You hereby acknowledge that you agree to this Subscriber Agreement by clicking “I Agree & I also Continue” (or any other industry standard mechanisms during the registration process) and thus ratify your agreement when you purchase any aspect of Michaelnet's services.
+If you do not agree to this Subscriber Agreement, you should not purchase any of Michaelnet's services or media packages.

 Michaelnet may change the Terms and Conditions of this Subscriber Agreement at any time, with or without prior written notice.
 However, the latest version of our Subscriber Agreement will be posted on our Site at all times; to this end, we strongly advise you to frequently review our Subscription Agreement, especially prior to purchasing any product or services available through our Site.